ErwanBarbedor/Plume_-_TextEngine/readme.md

 ### 0.3.0

 #### Fixes
+- Fix a bug causing dev sections to be included in the final code.
 - Fix error where calling methods on tokenlist via implicit call to `render` doesn't work.

 #### For information